Amazon SimpleDB: Consistent Read

 SimpleDB's eventual consistency guarantee does not allow us to say that the data retrieved in step 2 reflects the updates that were made in step 1.
 Eventual consistency only guarantees that step 2 reflects the complete set of updates in step 1, or none of those updates.
-Consistent read can be used to ensure that the data retrieved in step 2 reflect changes in step 1.
+A consistent read can be used to ensure that the data retrieved in step 2 reflects changes in step 1.

 The reason that inconsistent results can arise when the consistent read operation is not used is that SimpleDB stores data in multiple locations (for availability), and the new data in step 1 might not be written at all locations when SimpleDB receives the data request in step 2.
 In that case, it is possible that the data request in step 2 is serviced at one of the locations where the new data has not been written.

 Amazon discourages the use of consistent read, unless it is required for correctness.
 The reason for this recommendation is that the rate at which consistent read operations are serviced is lower than for regular reads.